erinhopper/aoc2020/Advent 2020/README.txt

 You are traveling to a tropical island for Christmas.
 You need 50 stars to pay for the hotel.

+Note: Input text files, refered to as "dayX.txt" where x is the day number.
+Inputs can be found by logging in at adventofcode.com.

 ***Day 1: Report Repair***
 expensereport.py
 Finding two/three numbers in a list that sum to 2020